cjdoris/pAdicGaloisGroup/README.md

 - `SUBGROUP_TRANCHE`: Consider each group in each tranche in turn and select the first useful one.
 - `[SUBGROUP_TRANCHE, SUBGROUP_PRIORITY]`: As above, but the tranches are reordered according to some priority.
+- `Prioritize[SUBGROUP_PRIORITY, SUBGROUP_TRANCHE]`: Equivalent to the previous, but can be used like `Prioritize[PRIORITY]:TRANCHE`.

 ### `SUBGROUP_TRANCHE`

 How to select sets of subgroups.

 - `All`: All subgroups.
-- `Index [If:EXPRESSION, Sort:EXPRESSION, Take:SUBGROUP_TAKE]`: All subgroups by index.
-Only uses indices where `If` evaluates true, and sorts by `Sort`, both expressions in `idx` (the index). `If` may additionally be in variables `has_special` (true if there exists a special tranche) and `sidx0` (the index of the first special tranche, or 0 if there is none): some tranches may be dynamically marked as special from outside the tranche, e.g. the `Maximal` `GROUP_ALG` with `DescendWhen:NoSubgroup` marks tranches containing useful groups as special, giving a means to dynamically control how many tranches to use based on what was previously useful. `Take` controls which subgroups are used, and is one of:
+- `Index [If:EXPRESSION, Sort:EXPRESSION, Take:SUBGROUP_TAKE, Dedupe:SUBGROUP_DEDUPE]`: All subgroups by index.
+Only uses indices where `If` evaluates true, and sorts by `Sort`, both expressions in `idx` (the index). `If` may additionally be in variables `has_special` (true if there exists a special tranche) and `sidx0` (the index of the first special tranche, or 0 if there is none): some tranches may be dynamically marked as special from outside the tranche, e.g. the `Maximal` `GROUP_ALG` with `DescendWhen:NoSubgroup` marks tranches containing useful groups as special, giving a means to dynamically control how many tranches to use based on what was previously useful. `Take` controls which subgroups are used, and `Dedupe` controls how to dedupe groups by conjugacy.
-  - `All` (default): All subgroups with the given index.
-  - `Random[Limit:INTEGER, Dedupe:BOOL, NewTries:INTEGER, RandomTries:INTEGER]`: A most `Limit` (required) randomly-generated subgroups with the given index.
-It tries `RandomTries` (default 10) times to randomly generate a group with the given index.
-If `Dedupe` (default true) is true, it tries this `NewTries` (default 100) times to find one which we haven't seen before.
-- `OrbitIndex [If:EXPRESSION, Sort:EXPRESSION, Take:SUBGROUP_TAKE]`: All subgroups by orbit-index and index.
+- `OrbitIndex [If:EXPRESSION, Sort:EXPRESSION, Take:SUBGROUP_TAKE, Dedupe:SUBGROUP_DEDUPE]`: All subgroups by orbit-index and index.
 Orbit-index is the index of the stabilizer of the orbits of the group.
-Only uses indices where `If` evaluates true, and sorts by `Sort`, both expressions in `idx` (the index), `oidx` (orbit index) and `ridx` (remaining index, `idx/oidx`). `If` may additionally be in variables `has_special` and `sidx0`, with the same meanings as for `Index`. `Take` has the same meaning as for `Index`.
+Parameters are as for `Index`, except `If` and `Sort` have variables `idx` (index), `oidx` (orbit index) and `ridx` (remaining index, i.e index divided by orbit index).
+- `Shuffle [SUBGROUP_TRANCHE]`: The inner tranche, but in a random order.
+- `Truncate [Length:INTEGER, SUBGROUP_TRANCHE]`: The inner tranche, but truncated to at most `Length` items.
+- `Sample [SUBGROUP_TRANCHE]`: The inner tranche, but takes a random selection of up to `Length` items.
+(For `Index` or `OrbitIndex`, consider using the parameter `Take:Random` instead.)
+- `Tuples [Length:INTEGER, Random:INTEGER, SUBGROUP_TRANCHE]`: Generates tuples of length `Length` from the inner tranche.
+By default this generates all such tuples, but when `Random` is given, it generates up to this many tuples at random.

 ### `SUBGROUP_PRIORITY`